Nguyen Xuan Minh

-Early years
+Early years and education

 Minh was born on February 3, 1971, in Hanoi, Vietnam, during the peak of the Vietnam War.
 In 1976 after the end of the war, Minh's parents moved the family back to their home town of Ho Chi Minh City.
 Minh's most notable childhood achievements include winning the Gold Medal for Ho Chi Minh City Judo Championship and the First Prize in Physics – Ho Chi Minh City's High School Competition, both in 1986.
 From 1986 to 1988, Minh studied in the gifted class on Math and Physics at Thanh My Tay High School (current name: Gia Dinh) in Ho Chi Minh City.
 During this time, he was taught by two well-known teachers: Mr. Le Quang Anh (teacher in mathematics) and Mr. Le Quang Diem (teacher in physics).

 In 1989, Minh became one of about 200 top students who received full government scholarships to study abroad.
 He went to the Soviet Union to study at the Azerbaijan State Oil Academy, Baku, Azerbaijan, then subsequently at the Gubkin Russian State University of Oil and Gas, Moscow, Russia and received a Master of Science degree in oil & gas – mechanical engineering in 1994.
 Soon after, Minh received another Master's degree in applied finance and investment from FINSIA in Australia.
 In addition, Minh received his CFA charter as a Chartered Financial Analyst in 2003.
 He is also a member of various professional and business associations in Vietnam and overseas.
 Minh is a licensed fund manager in Vietnam.
 Minh speaks Vietnamese, English and Russian.
 Minh lives in Hanoi.